tyrellt/drrt_planner/README.md

 ```

 #### 4. Test your environment
 Run through this tutorial.
 We already cloned some of the stuff it asks you to do.
+You don't have to do everything--just make sure you can run gazebo and run the teleop stuff to make sure you can control the turtlebot so you knonw everything is talking.
 http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#simulation

 #### 5. Clone this repository